camunda/camunda-docs/optimize/apis-tools/optimize-api/tutorial.md

 :::

 - In this tutorial, we utilize a JavaScript-written [GitHub repository](https://github.com/camunda/camunda-api-tutorials) to write and run requests.
 Clone this repo before getting started.
 - Ensure you have [Node.js](https://nodejs.org/en/download) installed as this will be used for methods that can be called by the CLI (outlined later in this guide).
 Run `npm install` to ensure you have updated dependencies.

-Run `npm install` to ensure you have updated dependencies.
+## Getting started

+- You need authentication to access the API endpoints.
+Find more information [here](./optimize-api-authentication.md).
+- To properly execute the commands to list existing dashboard IDs and delete a dashboard, ensure you have [created a collection](../../components/userguide/collections-dashboards-reports.md) containing a [dashboard](../../components/userguide/creating-dashboards.md).

 ## Set up authentication